vulpemventures/banco/README.md

 Try it out at [banco.vulpem.com](https://banco.vulpem.com) running a Liquid Testnet instance.

-## 🧿 Protocol

-### 🍔 TL;DR

-It requires two transactions, one to **fund** the "trade contract" and another to either **fulfill** or **cancel** it.
-*Anyone* can fulfill the contract as soon is seen on the mempool, but only the maker can cancel it.
-The contract enforces that the first output has the requested value, asset and script in the spending transaction.

 ## Why?

 - **Non-interactive** is a desirable property for atomic swaps.
 It allows the maker to create a transaction that can be fulfilled by the taker without any further interaction from the maker.